ErillLab/ViPhy/README.md

 The steps in the script are the following:

-1. Opens and reads ``settings.txt``
+1. Opens and reads ``settings.json``
-2. Reads a sequence(DNA) from a fasta or a genbank file
+2. If the analysis_type indicated in the Json file is 'nucleotide':
+2.1.
+Traverses directories and subdirectories until there are no more files to read.
+2.1.1.
+When it finds a fasta file, it checks if the file contains a nucleotide sequence.
+If not, then returns to the step 2.1..
+2.1.2.
+When it finds a genbank file, it extracts the nucleotide sequence from the file.
-3. Tranforms the sequences into a string
+2.1.3.
+Transcribes and translates the nucleotide sequence into a protein sequence.
+2.1.4.
+Stores the combined protein sequence in a new fasta file
+3. If the analysis_type indicated in the Json file is 'protein':
+3.1.
+Traverses directories and subdirectories until there are no more files to read.
-4.1 If the input file contained a nucleotide sequence, then we start a translation process.(steps 5 to 9) 4.2 If the input file contained a protein sequence, then we save it into a new fasta file
+3.1.1.
+When it finds a fasta file, it checks if the file contains a nucleotide sequence.
+If so, stores the sequence into a new fasta file.
-5. Generates the three possible frames for each sequence (+1, +2, +3)
-6. Reverse the nucleotide sequence (string) and generates the last three possible frames for each sequence (-1, -2, -3)
-7. Swaps the DNA sequences for protein sequences
-8. Join the six frames in the same sequence
+3.1.2.
+When it finds a genbank file, it extracts the protein sequence from the file.
-9. Stores the combined protein sequence in a new fasta file
+3.1.2.1.
+Stores the combined protein sequence in a new fasta file

 ## Viphy-env.yml